theolodocoder/theolodocoder/README.md

 - 👋 Hi, I’m @theolodocoder
-- 👀 I’m interested in defiling laws with code
+- 👀 Testing what is possible through code
-- 🌱 I’m currently learning golang and c
+- 🌱 Javascript is my baby, Python is my sidechick, Golang is my friend, C is my mentor
 - 📫 How to reach me theolodocoder@gmail.com
 - ⚡ Fun fact: I'm just an olodo that tried coding 😅
+- *Disclaimer -- As you go through my repo you'll see that i suck at naming lol ^v^*
 <!--- 💞️ I’m looking to collaborate on  --->

 <!---